open-telemetry/opentelemetry-specification/specification/logs/event-api.md

 If any of these properties fit your requirements, we recommend using the Event API.
 Events are described in more detail in the [semantic conventions](https://github.com/open-telemetry/semantic-conventions/blob/main/docs/general/events.md).

-Please note that Events are sent directly to the OTel Log SDK, which currently lacks a number of advanced features present in popular log frameworks.
-For example: pattern logging, file rotation, network appenders, etc. These features cannot be used with the Event API at this time.
+Please note that the OpenTelemetry Log SDK currently lacks a number of advanced features present in popular log frameworks.
+For example: pattern logging, file rotation, network appenders, etc. These features cannot be used with the OpenTelemetry Event SDK at this time.

 If a logging library is capable of creating logs which correctly map to the Event data model, logging in this manner is also an acceptable way to